seattletimes/nw-cuisine/src/article.md

-# What is Northwest cuisine?

-AT HIS OLD CHASER FARM on Vashon Island, Matt Dillon reaches over a wire fence to scratch one of his pigs on the head.
+*At his old chaser farm* on Vashon Island, Matt Dillon reaches over a wire fence to scratch one of his pigs on the head.
 "If I fell down in there, he'd eat me," Dillon says affectionately.

 Renee Erickson bangs her little Boston Whaler into the back of a sailboat while maneuvering out of her slip at Shilshole Bay Marina.
 She curses lightly.
 Two crab pots baited with sockeye salmon heads, the flesh brilliantly crimson, await her attention.